gchdeveloper/jenkins-in-docker/README.md

          2. Select pipeline from the pipelines table
          3. Select running build from the builds table (status icon should be a progress gif)
          4. Can select build stages, select stage steps, and see step output
-   4. See [https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/#create-your-pipeline-project-in-jenkins](this page) if there are pipeline setup errors
+   4. See [this page](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/#create-your-pipeline-project-in-jenkins) if there are pipeline setup errors

 ### How To Secure It